abhishek-ch/around-dataengineering/docs/foundationdb.md

 - Cluster Controller tries to find the failing TL and will replicate the entire Transaction Subsystem (Master, Proxies, Resolvers & Transactions Logs) using Paxos
 - The new master will look for the old TL logs for the last committed version.
 During this process, the master will block all transactions

+## Notes
+- Transaction size is limited to 10 MB, including the size of all written keys and values as well as the size of all keys in read or write conflict ranges that are explicitly specified.

 ## References